 The rapid development of alternative dispute resolution processes such as mediation and arbitration has created concrete mechanisms that lawyers use to encourage clients to settle disputes responsibly.
-In 1976, 200 judges, scholars, and leaders of the bar gathered at the Pound Conference convened by the American Bar Association in April 1976 to examine concerns about the efficiency and fairness of the court systems and dissatisfaction with the administration of justice.
+See generally JULIE MCFARLANE, THE NEW LAWYER: HOW SETTLEMENT IS TRANSFORMING THE PRACTICE OF LAW (2008).
+In 1976, 200 judges, scholars, and leaders of the bar gathered at the Pound Conference convened by the American Bar Association to examine concerns about the efficiency and fairness of the court systems and dissatisfaction with the administration of justice.
 Then Chief Justice Warren Burger called for exploration of informal dispute resolution processes.
 The Pound Conference emphasized ADR processes - particularly mediation - as better for litigants who had continuing relationships after the trial was over because it emphasized their common interests rather than those that divided them.
 Professor Frank Sander, Reporter for the Pound Conference's follow-up task force, projected a powerful vision of the court as not simply "a courthouse but a dispute resolution center where the grievant, with the aid of a screening clerk, would be directed to the process (or sequence of processes) most appropriate to a particular type of case."
 Frank E. A. Sander, Varieties of Dispute Processing, 70 F.R.D.
 111 (1976).